tashoym94/TPS25-SQLITE/README Teacher.md

 3. Please find the NAME of the person who had a Fraud legal event on Feb.
 19, 2023.

-Hint: you will need to query the legalall table and then the demographcis table...
+Hint: you will need to query the legalall table and then using information from that, you'll query the demographcis table...

 ✅
 ```sql